MathieuBlond-Ijinus/CS2JXmlEditor/README.md

 1. Some xml tags are not yet implemented, making file load rise an exception.
 2. The Constructor / Methods / Properties blocks grow as if each element was below the precedent, which is actually not the case.
-3. Get and Set in a Property element are inverted.